davidwalter0/loadbalancer/README.md

 ---
 Little load balancer

-- connect to kubernetes cluster
+- Connect to kubernetes cluster
-- watch services
+- Watch services
   - when the Type=LoadBalancer
     - load endpoints for the service name/namespace
     - create a forward service listening on loadbalancer IP + port